Jwychor/EZ_Factor_Analysis/README.md

 Interactive R - Shiny dashboard for factor analysis.

 # Update
-The 2.0 version of the app only requires that the data be in the global environment prior to startup.
+The 2.0 version of the app only requires that dataframes to be analyzed be in the global environment prior to startup.

 # Usage and Description